 When You Should Lock Your Credit

-If you want to protect your credit, it’s important to keep it locked whenever you’re not actively applying for a new loan or line of credit.
+If you want to protect your credit, it’s essential to keep it locked whenever you’re not actively applying for a new loan or line of credit.
 A credit lock is a convenient way to do this, and the credit bureaus make it easy to lock and unlock your credit quickly.

 How To Lock Your Credit